 We aim to provide a high standard of service across our organisation.
 If we do receive a complaint, our aim is to try to resolve it as quickly, informally and satisfactorily as possible.

-Please note: If you are currently being supervised by the National Probation Services, complaints should be sent to :https://www.gov.uk/government/organisations/national-probation-service
+Please note: If your complaint is about your probation officer or the way you are currently being managed, complaints should be sent to :https://www.gov.uk/government/organisations/national-probation-service

 Kent, Surrey and Sussex Community Rehabilitation Company